The Senate of Canada

 |TOTAL||104 (one vacancy)|

 Note: Prime Minister Paul Martin appointed three Conservative senators and one independent.
-Prime ministers Pierre Trudeau, Brian Mulroney, and Stephen Harper appointed the other three independents.
+Prime ministers Pierre Trudeau, Brian Mulroney, and Stephen Harper appointed the other independents, though some have may not been independents at the time.

 You sometimes hear the Senate’s seat distribution justified on the basis that it represents all “regions” of Canada equally, even if not the provinces.
 So, if you count Ontario as one region, Quebec as one region, Alberta, Saskatchewan, Manitoba and British Columbia as one region, and New Brunswick, Nova Scotia and PEI as one region, then yes, the “regions” of Canada are equally represented, with 24 senators each.
 Of course, this theory does not explain the seats given to Newfoundland and the three Territories.
 Likewise, these “regions” are quite arbitrarily defined, with no consistent political or geographic logic.
 And therein lies the controversy.